Trump's proposal to break budget deadlock falls flat | New Country 923

 As the shutdown dragged through its fifth week, another missed paycheck loomed for hundreds of thousands of workers.

-“Nothing has changed with the latest Republican offer,” said Schumer spokesman Justin Goodman.
+“Nothing has changed with the latest Republican offer,” Schumer spokesman Justin Goodman said.
 “President Trump and Senate Republicans are still saying: ‘Support my plan or the government stays shut.’
 That isn’t a compromise or a negotiation — it’s simply more hostage taking.”

-While the House and Senate are scheduled to be back in session Tuesday, no votes have been scheduled so far on Trump’s plan.
+While the House and the Senate are scheduled to be back in session Tuesday, no votes have been scheduled on Trump’s plan.
 And senators, who will be given 24-hour notice ahead of voting, have yet to be recalled to Washington.

 McConnell spokesman David Popp said Monday that the GOP leader “will move” to vote on consideration of the president’s proposal “this week.”